Overview

 5. Frequency Requirements: If your demonstration is radiating on a given frequency or frequency band, you must annotate this in the nomination packet.
 If you are invited to attend, further instructions will be sent from Phoenix Defence.

 4. Safety Requirements: The ISOF Range will be conducted, managed, and controlled in accordance with the Military-Standard 882E, “Standard Practice: System Safety.”
 All respondents are expected to conduct themselves in a safe manner on the range and follow all instructions from the Range Safety Officers (RSOs).
 Failure to follow safety protocols or obey the RSOs may result in being removed from the range.
-If a respondent is invited to participate in the range with unique or unfamiliar technology, then a follow-on Deliberate Risk Assessment Worksheet (Department of Defense Form 2977) may be requested to assess and mitigate risk.
+If a respondent is invited to participate in the range with unique or unfamiliar technology, then a follow-on Deliberate Risk Assessment Worksheet (Department of War Form 2977) may be requested to assess and mitigate risk.
 All respondents are suggested to review Military Standard 882E before attending the range.
 For your convenience, a copy of MIL-STD 882E is posted at https://isofrange.com in the exhibitor technology application resource section.
 Respondents wishing to conduct demonstrations of a kinetic or energetic nature are responsible for ammunition and/or explosives shipments to include an Interim Hazard Classification (IHC) or Final Hazard Classification (FHC) and coordination for receipt and storage with Phoenix Defence.

 5. BASIS FOR SELECTION TO PARTICIPATE: